Angie Bolen: Personality and characteristics

 Before the character's debut, de Matteo described Angie as "brassy" and a "liberal New Yorker," which she said contrasts with the more conservative nature of the other characters.
 She commented that Angie "is less of a housewife than the rest of them.
 She's a real broad."
 However, de Matteo also noted that Angie is "not just the brassy smart-talker" and has a vulnerable side, which would be explored in the show.
 Cherry boosted Angie as "a loving but tough Italian woman ... who will do what she has to protect her family."
 He also described her as "brilliant" and "shielded," which leaves her largely detached from the other women on the series.
 Michael Ausiello of Entertainment Weekly described the character as "icy."
 Entertainment Weeklys Tanner Stransky wrote that Angie was "very real and very gritty," noting that the character was capable "of doing what they need to survive, no matter what the price."
 Within the series, Bree Hodge (Marcia Cross) describes Angie as blunt and tactless.

 History

 Backstory

-The character's backstory is explored throughout the sixth season of Desperate Housewives.
 Angela de Luca lived in New York City with her mother, Rose De Luca (Suzanne Costallos).
 At age eighteen, she dropped out of college, where she was enrolled as an engineering major, and joined a band of eco-terrorists, led by Patrick Logan (John Barrowman), with whom she became romantically involved.
-Patrick asked her to build a bomb that would be used against a corporate company.
 On November 10, 1991, the eco-terrorist group bombed a building that was supposedly empty; however, they unintentionally killed a man named Shawn.
-Angela sustained a large scar on her back as a result of the explosion.
 Consumed with guilt over having killed an innocent man, Angela agreed to run away with a private investigator (Jeffrey Nordling) who had been pursuing the terrorist group.
 Later, Angie discovered she was pregnant with Patrick's child.
 She and the private investigator raised Patrick's son as their own and moved several times, living under various aliases, in an attempt to evade both Patrick and the FBI.